 - You also have an old pile of network adapters to choose from.
 Where would you find a list of network adapters (NIC) that are supported by the version of ESXi you are installing?

 Answer: You would check the VMware Compatibility Guide (same link as above)

-- One of the servers you found wasn’t on the list and now you have a problem that is causing ESXi to purple screen so you call VMware for support.
+- One of the servers you found wasn’t on the list, and now you have a problem that is causing ESXi to the purple screen, so you call VMware for support.
 What would happen if they found out your hardware was not supported?

 Unpacking the ESXi hardware interview questions.